-Six students for and against the resolution spoke at the meeting, with each one allotted two minutes time.
+Six student for and against the resolution spoke at the meeting, with each one allotted two minutes time.

 The first person to speak against the resolution was GLS sophomore Benjamin Reich, who said he believed the resolution was clearly connected to the BDS movement, which makes him feel unsafe on campus as a member of the Jewish community.

 “Were you elected to solve the Israeli-Palestinian conflict or were you elected to make sure students feel safe on campus?”
 Reich said.

 Political Action Chair for the Black Student Union Dylan Brown spoke second for the resolution.
 Brown mentioned that the struggles of black people in the United States cannot be separated from those of the Palestinian people.

 “This body has a duty to all marginalized students on this campus to not be invested in systems of oppression,” Brown said.

 The meeting was extended four times, first until 6:30, then 6:45, then 7:00 and finally 7:20 p.m.
 Still, some senators and attendees expressed they felt there was not enough time to debate such a complex issue.
 One senator noted that they had the resolution for more than a month, which he felt was more than enough time.
 President of Realize Israel Adela Cojab, who was given speaking time by a senator, expressed that she did not feel that there had been enough time for members of the NYU community to speak their minds to student government.

 Before voted on, a motion was made to edit the name and content of the resolution in the University Senate, where it would go next before becoming policy.
 The title of the resolution would be changed to “Resolution on Responsible Investment at NYU: Palestine as a Case Study.”